Unlock Your Optimal Wellness Journey

 Purpose: Establishes a unique, legally attributable identity for the record—critical for cross-visit continuity, medical notes, and potential referral letters.

-Effective Design: Single-line open text with a friendly placeholder (“Maria Santos”) normalises international naming conventions and avoids restrictive Western-centric parsing into first/last fields.
+Effective Design: Single-line open text with a friendly placeholder (“Maria Santos”) normalises international naming conventions.
 Making it mandatory is non-negotiable for a health record.

 Question: Date of Birth